bgplab/bgplab/policy/4-reduce/index.md

 * Execute **netlab up** ([other options](../external/index.md))
 * Log into your device (RTR) with **netlab connect rtr** and verify IP addresses and BGP configuration.

 **Note:** *netlab* will configure IP addressing, EBGP sessions, and BGP prefix advertisements on your router.
-If you're not using *netlab* just continue with the configuration you made during the [previous exercise](3-prefix.md).
+If you're not using *netlab*, continue with the configuration you made during the [previous exercise](3-prefix.md).

 ## Configuration Tasks

-* Configure a *prefix list* that will accept just the default route and apply it as an inbound filter on the EBGP session with X1.
-You did something very similar in the _[Filter Advertised Prefixes](3-prefix.md)_ exercise, so you should be familiar with the process.
+* Configure a *prefix list* that will accept only the default route and apply it as an inbound filter on the EBGP session with X1.
+You did something similar in the _[Filter Advertised Prefixes](3-prefix.md)_ exercise, so you should know the process.
-* The inbound filter for X2 is a bit more complex: you have to accept a prefix if it originates in AS 65101 or if it's the default route.
-You already implemented [prefix filters](3-prefix.md) and [AS-path based filters](2-stop-transit.md), now you have to combine them.
-Implementing such a condition usually requires a more complex routing policy; many BGP implementations call it a *route map*.
+* The inbound filter for X2 is a bit more complex: you have to accept a prefix if it originates in AS 65101 or is the default route.
+You already implemented [prefix filters](3-prefix.md) and [AS-path based filters](2-stop-transit.md); now you have to combine them.
+Implementing such a condition often requires a more complex routing policy; many BGP implementations call it a *route map*.

-**Hint**: You'll have to get fluent with regular expressions if you want to become a master of BGP routing policies, but let's do things one step at a time -- the regular expression `65101$` matches prefixes originating in AS 65101.
+**Hint**: You'll have to get fluent with regular expressions to master BGP routing policies, but let's do things one step at a time -- the regular expression `65101$` matches prefixes originating in AS 65101.

-* Finally, you have to make routes received from X1 preferred over routes received from X2.
-You did exactly that in the _[Select Preferred EBGP Peer with Weights](1-weights.md)_ exercise, so you're good to go.
+* Finally, you must make routes received from X1 preferred over routes received from X2.
+If you don't know how to do it, first do the _[Select Preferred EBGP Peer with Weights](1-weights.md)_ exercise.

 !!!
 Warning
     Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table as the new parameters might be evaluated only on new incoming updates -- you might have to use a command similar to `clear ip bgp * soft in` to tell your router to ask its neighbors to resend their BGP updates.